Fair to middling/Fair to Midland

 Slightly above average.

 'Fair to middling' comes to the party with two friends, fair to middlin' and fair to midland.
 Both of these gatecrashers derive from the original phrase, but in different ways.
-Fair to middlin' is just a colloquial version written in the way that the expression is often spoken, in mid-west America at least, which, as we will see, is where the expression originated.
+Fair to middlin' is just a colloquial version written in the way that the expression is often spoken, in America at least.

 Dr. William Tweddell, who is what might be called a fair-to-Midland golfer...